-After nearly a decade of affability between THE MUSIC MAN and F TROOP, Tucker reminds you of just how frightening a villain he could be.
+After nearly a decade of affability between THE MUSIC MAN and F TROOP, Tucker reminds you just how frightening he could be as a villain.
 Roger Perry is equally impressive as tortured loner Reno, but Ricky Nelson is merely adequate at best in his stunt-casting as Jesse James.
 The most intriguing character is the fictional Zeber, essayed by old pro Carradine.
 A broken-down yet hard to read physician, he appears at various times to be the Judas or the real brains behind the mad mastermind.
 In the end, the Doctor seems inspired by Hondo's forgiveness towards his former adversaries.

 In reality, Bob Ford was exactly eighteen months old when the Lawrence massacre took place, his brother Charles was all of six years of age, and John Reno was never anywhere near the South or Quantrill.
 Suffice to say it took far more than the typical number of liberties to get all these malefactors together and the advisability of doing so turned out to be rather dubious.
 When all is said and done, Hondo and the Judas is a misfire--albeit one with a phenomenal cast.

 MISSING FROM SYNDICATION: